 It comes as no surprise that looking after your teeth is without question the best way when asking ‘how to maintain good oral health’.
 Such a fact can be rather obvious, but something that may be less evident and that many people do not seem to realize is that it can also enable you to lead a healthier lifestyle and, generally speaking, improve your overall health.
 This is why taking care of your oral hygiene should be non-negotiable.
 Unfortunately, knowing how to do so successfully may not be as obvious or simple as it may appear, and it is for this reason that we have provided you with some of the most useful tips for maintaining good oral health.
 By following these suggestions, you can rest assured that your mouth will look, feel and be its absolute best.

 10 Tips for How to Maintain Good Oral Health

 1) Brush those teeth

 We all know the importance of this, but yet, some of us still don’t put this practice at the top of our priority list.
-If this sounds like you, just remind yourself that the mouth is one of the regions of the body that develops the most amount of bacteria.
-So to avoid having icky, yucky stuff breeding in your mouth, be sure to brush at least twice daily.
+If this sounds like you, just remind yourself that the mouth is one of the regions of the body that develops the most number of bacteria.
+So, to avoid having icky, yucky stuff breeding in your mouth, be sure to brush at least twice daily.
 Trust us, your mouth will thank you for it.
 When you are brushing, be sure not only to concentrate on the surface of your teeth but also all around the mouth.
 In other words, pay close attention to those nooks and crannies where foods love to dwell as well as in between your teeth!